Richard March Hoe

-Richard March Hoe (middle name spelled in some 1920s records as "Marsh"; September 12, 1812 – June 7, 1886) was an American inventor from New York City who designed a rotary printing press and related advancements, including the "Hoe web perfecting press" in 1871; it used a continuous roll of paper and revolutionized newspaper publishing.
+Richard March Hoe (middle name spelled in some 1920s records as "Marsh"; September 12, 1812 – June 7, 1886) was an American inventor from New York City who designed a rotary printing press identical to Josiah Warren's original invention, and related advancements, including the "Hoe web perfecting press" in 1871; it used a continuous roll of paper and revolutionized newspaper publishing.

 Biography

 Richard March Hoe was born in New York City, the son of Robert Hoe (1784–1833), an English-born American mechanic from Leicestershire.
 His brothers were Peter Smith Hoe and Robert Hoe II.

 His father, with brothers-in-law Peter and Matthew Smith, established a steam-powered manufactory of printing presses in New York City.
 At the age of fifteen, Richard joined their enterprise.
 Several years later in 1833, he became a senior member of his father's firm R. Hoe & Company.
 After his father's death that year, Hoe became head of the company.
-He was joined later by his younger brothers Robert Hoe II (1815-1884) and Peter Smith Hoe (1821 - 1902).
+He was joined later by his younger brothers Robert Hoe II (1815–1884) and Peter Smith Hoe (1821–1902).

-Richard Hoe married Lucy Gilbert Hoe (1813 - Nov 9, 1841) and had two daughters, Emily Amelia Hoe and Adeline Hoe.
+Richard Hoe married Lucy Gilbert Hoe (1813 – November 9, 1841) and had two daughters, Emily Amelia Hoe and Adeline Hoe.
 Both of these daughters married brothers Cyrus and DeWitt Lawrence.
-After Lucy died at the young age of 28, Richard married Anne Corbin Platt Hoe, with whom he had two additional daughters, Anne Corbin Hoe Platt (1852 - 1887) and Mary Gilbert Hoe Harper (1854 - 1925).
+After Lucy died at the young age of 28, Richard married Anne Corbin Platt Hoe, with whom he had two additional daughters, Anne Corbin Hoe Platt (1852–1887) and Mary Gilbert Hoe Harper (1854–1925).
 His daughter, Anne, died at the young age of 34 during childbirth, and both twins died as well.
 Although he lived much of his life in New York City, he spent years renovating "Brightside" and gradually moved the family there about 1857.
 The manor house was situated on 53 acres in the Bronx.
 Hoe died on June 7, 1886, in Florence, Italy.